 With ActiveGate Plugins, you can integrate Dynatrace monitoring with any remote technology that exposes an interface.
 You don’t need to install OneAgent.
-ActiveGate plugins run in ActiveGate and gather data remotely.
+ActiveGate extensions run in ActiveGate and gather data remotely.

 With deep integration, Dynatrace can import not only other technologies’ metrics, properties, and events, but also their topologies, which can be subsequently analyzed with the Dynatrace AI!
 Along with this ability to monitor new technologies comes one of the main benefits of Dynatrace: causation between user actions, technology-specific data, transactional visibility, and more.